zeroxoneafour/rust-minesweeper/readme.md

 # rust-minesweeper
 A terminal implementation of minesweeper, compatible with the mouse pointer and arrow keys.
 If you find any bugs, do something different next time so the bugs don't occur again.

+## controls
+### keyboard
+* Arrow keys - move cursor
+* Space - dig
+* X or F - flag
+### mouse
+* Left-click - dig
+* Right-click - flag

 ## faq
 ### different board size?